-- 20.1 BPET is committed to supporting the 'Prevent' strategy in relation to radicalisation, extremism and terrorism, in line with the Prevent Duty 2021. - 20.2 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 20.3 Children are susceptible to extremist ideology and radicalisation.
+- 19.1 BPET is committed to supporting the 'Prevent' strategy in relation to radicalisation, extremism and terrorism, in line with the Prevent Duty 2021. - 19.2 Extremism is defined as vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation refers to the process of a person legitimising support for, or use of terrorist violence. - 19.3 Children are vulnerable to extremist ideology and radicalisation.
 Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
 Our staff are trained to identify those at risk of being radicalised or drawn into extremism.
-'Prevent' is considered carefully in the appointment of new staff, volunteers and contractors, and in the admitting of visitors and visiting speakers to the school. - 20.4 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead. - 20.5 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
+'Prevent' is considered carefully in the appointment of new staff, volunteers and contractors, and in the admission of visitors and visiting speakers to the school. - 19.4 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead.

+19.5 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
 Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are susceptible to being drawn into terrorism and consider the appropriate support required.
 A representative from the school may be asked to attend the Channel panel to help with this assessment.
 An individual's engagement with the programme is entirely voluntary at all stages.